-You shouldn’t need to sacrifice comfort or empty your wallet to keep your residence at the right setting during muggy weather.
+You shouldn’t need to sacrifice comfort or empty your wallet to keep your residence at the right temp during summer weather.

-But what is the best temp, exactly?
-We discuss advice from energy specialists so you can determine the best temperature for your loved ones.
+But what is the best setting, exactly?
+We go over suggestions from energy specialists so you can select the best temp for your house.

-Here’s what we recommend for the most energy-efficient setting for air conditioning in Lake Worth.
+Here’s what we suggest for the most energy-efficient setting for air conditioning in Lake Worth.

 Recommended Thermostat Settings for Summer

 Most households find setting the thermostat at 72-73 degrees is ideal.
 However, if there’s a sizeable difference between your indoor and outdoor temps, your electricity costs will be larger.

 This is our advice based on the U.S. Department of Energy (DOE) and ENERGY STAR®.

 While at home: 78 degrees.
 While that seems hot, there are ways you can keep your house pleasant without having the air conditioner on all the time.

 Keeping windows and curtains shut during the day keeps chilled air where it should be—inside.
 Some window treatments, including honeycomb shades or plantation shutters, are made to offer added insulation and enhanced energy savings.

 If you have ceiling fans in your house, the DOE says you can raise thermostat temperatures about 4 degrees warmer without giving up comfort.
 That’s due to the fact they cool through a windchill effect.
 As they cool people, not areas, switch them off when you move from a room.